-The preparation of the consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
-Uncertainty about these assumptions and estimates could result in outcomes that requires a material adjustment to the carrying amount of the assets or liabilities affected in future periods.
+The preparation of the financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+Uncertainty about these assumptions and estimates could result in outcomes that requires material adjustments to the carrying amount of the assets or liabilities affected in future periods.